-The gauge controls offer a showText property that determines which values to display as text with the gauge.
+The gauge controls offer a showText property that determines which values should should be displayed as text by the gauge.
 There are four valid values for the showText property:

-The example below shows what happens when you change the showText property.
+The example below allows you to see what happens when the showText property is changed.

 All Wijmo gauges have a ranges property that contains an array of Range objects.
-By default, the ranges are displayed on the face of gauge to indicate zones of interest; however, you can use the showRanges property to to hide the ranges.
-Instead, the gauge determines which range contains the current value and applies that range's color to the gauge pointer.
+By default, the ranges are displayed on the face of gauge to indicate zones of interest; however, the showRanges property can be used to to hide the ranges.
+Instead, the gauge will determine which range contains the current gauge value and will apply that range's color to the gauge pointer.

 The Range object itself offers properties such as min, max, and color to customize each zone.

-The following example demonstrates how to use ranges with the LinearGauge, BulletGraph, and RadialGauge.
+The following example demonstrates how to use ranges with the LinearGauge, RadialGauge, and BulletGraph.

 The RadialGauge offers two properties to configure its layout, startAngle and sweepAngle.
 The startAngle property specifies the RadialGauge's starting angle, or rotation.
 The sweepAngle property specifies an angle representing the length of the RadialGauge's arc.
 The angle for both properties are measured clockwise, starting a the 9 o'clock position.